khanyezi/Business-plan/Khanyezi.md

 * Institution
 * Industry data (e.g. from OfferZen)

-This will allow us to model the probability of a particular student being employed after their studies and their likelihood of being able to repay the loan.
+This will allow us to model the probability of a particular student being employed after their studies which is correlated with their likelihood of being able to repay the loan.
 From this we will be able to apply credit rating to the students, which will allow us to make better decisions about the funding, based on the students future potential income.
 No weight will be placed on their current financial situation and we open loans to a broader number of students, who would otherwise not be eligible for loans and face financial exclusion in the current system.

-In the long term we are aiming to be able to offer different students loan structures that suit their industry and package them in such a way to maximize likelihood of repayment.e
+In the long term we are aim to offer customised student loan structures that suit the relevant industry in which the graduate is employed, packaging them in such a way that maximizes the likelihood of repayment.
+As an example it is a well known fact that students completing their law articles earn R10,000 - R12,000 per month during their articles, but their salaries increases once they are done.
+A customised papyment plan would allow for low repayments during their articles, and increase thereafter.

-We hope to assist the government in making better investment decisions, and allocating according to potential.
+We also hope to assist the government, and bursary schemes in making better investment decisions, and allocating according to potential.
+We believe that our platform would also incentivise repayment due to its transparent nature.

 # 3. Products and Services